iamroshel/phase-1-array-find-method-lab/README.md

-# Using the Array Find Method
+# Using the Array Find Method c

 ## Learning Goals